 These irresistible breakfast sausage patties are made with pork butt, parsley, ginger, sage, and other herbs and spices.
+They are so full of flavor that you’ll wonder why you haven’t been making them this whole time.

 Breakfast sausage alongside sunny-side up eggs.
 Who could ask for anything more?